Skip to content

 -H "Authorization: Bearer $TOKEN"

-The trigger endpoint does not accept per-call env injection — RunWisp does not currently let CI pass a DEPLOY_VERSION over HTTP into the task’s environment.
-Either let the task resolve the version itself (as the example does, by reading a registry tag’s org.opencontainers.image.revision label), or have CI write a /srv/app/current-version file before triggering and have the task read it.
-The TOML is still the source of truth for what runs; HTTP only decides when.
+One thing worth knowing: the trigger endpoint does not accept per-call env injection.
+There’s no way for CI to push a DEPLOY_VERSION over HTTP into the task’s environment.
+You’ve got two ways around that.
+Either have the task figure out the version itself (which is what the example above does — it reads the registry tag’s org.opencontainers.image.revision label), or have CI write a file like /srv/app/current-version before triggering, and have the task read it back.
+The TOML stays the source of truth for what runs; HTTP only gets to say when.

 - name: Deploy to production